-If you are after an adventure then Mount Eliza in the Wild South-West National Park is the place to start.
+If you’re in the mood for adventure in Tassie, then Mount Eliza in the Southwest National Park would be the place to start.

 - Sensational Views

 Situated under 2 hours drive from Hobart, the South-West National Park is home to some of the most amazing scenery in Australia and picturesque hiking trails.